Indian diaspora in Africa: Indentured labor: forced migration into Africa

 The second wave of migration into Africa by Indians came as a result of colonization.
-Major clusters of Indians were taken as indentured labors across colonial empires in the nineteenth and early twentieth century.
-Indentured Indian laborers replaced freed slaves in plantation economies.
+Major clusters of Indians were taken as indentured laborers across colonial empires in the nineteenth and early twentieth century.
+Indentured Indian laborers replaced freed enslaved Africans in plantation economies.
 The stark contrast between the first trade wave was that migration during colonial rule was forced, not voluntary.
 It is worth noting that some Indians migrated as clerks and teachers to serve colonial governments overseas.
 This expanded colonial rule.
 Estimates during the period of 1829-1924 suggest that about 769,427 Indians migrated out of India into Mauritius, South Africa, Seychelles, and the East African region.

 In the midst of colonization, the sub-continent India and large masses of Africa were incorporated into the British Empire such as Sierra Leone and the most common example, South Africa.
 Indentured labor came as the result of bondage of debt.
 Through this, European imperialists facilitated the transport of over 3.5 million Indians into the African continent where they served as labor for plantations.
 A majority of these plantations grew sugar.
 Unlike indentured laborers before 1830, most indentured laborers post-1830 did not return into free labor markets.
 They were forced to renew contracts.

 Even as numerous sources account for the inhumane conditions of laborers, populations only grew.
 In Mauritius 1871, the Indian population doubled from 33% in 1846 to 66% of the total population within the state.
 Migration remained predominantly male until the mid-nineteenth century.
 States then started to encourage the forced migration of women, to meet growing demands for domestic, urban and plantation labor, and create a consistent population of indentured slaves directly into their economy.

 With the rise of nationalism, the conversation around overseas Indians mobilized into the realization of discrimination across the colonies.
 The issue of Indentured labor festered the fight against British imperialism.
 At the same time, many Indians, including Mahadev Govind Ranad, the head of the ruling party in India (the Indian National Congress), believed that there was significant benefit in foreign Indian emigration as a solution to the multiplying population within India.
 Foreign in this thought, Indian emigration should be understood as synonymous with indentured servitude, which some argued ensured territorial expansion and provided opportunity for India's poor.